 Breach of intellectual property

-There is always a possibility that your business can get accused of breaching intellectual property rights.
+There is always a possibility that your business could get accused of breaching intellectual property rights.
 These breaches can include copyright, trademark, patent, plagiarism, music rights and broadcasting rights.

 Breach of Fiduciary Duty

 The fiduciary duty is a legal relationship of confidence and trust between yourself and your clients and other parties if necessary, most commonly a fiduciary, or trustee and a principal or beneficiary.
 It means that your clients could sue you if they don’t perceive you to be acting in their best interest.
-This is valuable cover in the eventuality that a relationship between you and your client breaks down.
+This may be considered valuable cover in the unexpected eventuality that a relationship between you and your client breaks down.

 Professional indemnity insurance extras